develoser/develoser.github.io/_posts/2018-01-10-typescript-dependency-injection.md

 }
 ```

-As you can see we are not creating the class directly but instead just injecting it using the inversify *inject* method.
+As you can see we are not creating the class directly but instead just injecting it using the inversify *inject()* method.

 ### Time to test

+Everything is setup, so now we can create an entry point file, let's call it: *src/main.ts*:

 ```typescript
 import { container } from "./container.ts";